California Legislature declares May 4 'Star Wars Day'

 SACRAMENTO, Calif.
 (AP) — May the fourth officially be with you.

-The California Legislature voted Thursday to declare May 4 "Star Wars Day" in honor of a Disneyland theme park slated to open later this month centered on the franchise.
+The California Legislature voted Thursday to declare May 4 "Star Wars Day" in recognition of a Disneyland theme park slated to open later this month.

 It's a play on the Star Wars' phrase "may the force be with you."
 The resolution by Democratic Assemblyman Tom Daly says it's the largest single-site expansion in the park's history and could generate $14 million in tax revenue for the city of Anaheim annually.